MERS-Coronavirus Molecular Epidemiology and Genetic Analysis

 When did these strains share a common ancestor?

-With 4 sequences, sampled from different times, we can attempt to estimate the rate of evolution.
+With sequences sampled from different times, we can attempt to estimate the rate of evolution.
 To do this we estimated a maximum likelihood tree under the GTR + gamma model of substitution using PhyML.
-This is the unrooted maximum likelihood topology with estimated the branch lengths:
+This is the unrooted maximum likelihood topology with estimated branch lengths:

-A rate of evolution for these sequences can be estimated using root-to-tip regression.
+A rate of evolution for these sequences can be estimated using root-to-tip regression using our software Path-O-Gen. Here only one Al-Hasa sequence is used as these are strongly linked epidemiologically and cannot be considered independent points.
 This plots genetic distance from the root of the tree against the time of isolation of each virus:

 The root-to-tip regression of genetic distances against time of isolation using the maximum likelihood tree above.
-The position of the root of the tree was found to minimize the residuals on this plot and thus the oldest sequence lies directly on the line.
+The position of the root of the tree was found to maximize the correlation of this plot.

 The estimate of the rate of evolution is given by the slope of the line and the time of the most recent common ancestor by the x-intercept: